ZicklePop/toot-cards/README.md

 - [ ] ability to look up users
 - [ ] ability to see replies
 - [ ] fix character encoding on image generation
-- [ ] lightbox usability improvements
-- [ ] link to bookmarklet on front page